 30. Permanent Roommates

 The show that first introduced us to Mikesh and Tanya, presented the challenges of live-in, long-distance, and marriage.
-The show indulged its characters as much as it celebrated them, and that made it easier for the audience to fall in love with their unexpectedly warm and relatable romance.
+This Indian web series indulged its characters as much as it celebrated them, and that made it easier for the audience to fall in love with their unexpectedly warm and relatable romance.